omeps/Omeps-3dLib/README.md

 An object stores vertices and triangles, a ray stores a position and rotation, and an instance stores a ray and a reference to an object. you can add instances to the screen using addToScreen(), which first converts the instances to objects based on a camera ray, then sorts them, and adds them to the screen.

-You should use instances for all of your actual coding and only use objects when you create them and create instances of them because objects are difficult to work with.
-They're much harder to move and rotate.
+You should use instances for all of your drawing because objects are difficult to work with.
+They're much harder to move and rotate, so they're only good for storing information.